 - RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) is a legal requirement set by the HSE to guide action in the case of a workplace or school accident.
 It applies to every workplace across the UK.
-Under RIDDOR, employers are legally responsible for reporting certain workplace incidents, occupational diseases, and dangerous occurrences or near misses. - Employers must comply with the Manual Handling Operations Regulations 1992, as amended by the Health and Safety (Miscellaneous Amendments) Regulations 2002.
+Under RIDDOR, employers have a legal responsibility to report certain workplace incidents, occupational diseases and some dangerous occurrences or near misses. - Employers must comply with the Manual Handling Operations Regulations 1992, as amended by the Health and Safety (Miscellaneous Amendments) Regulations 2002.
 The guidance explains how to avoid, assess and reduce the risk of injury from manual handling.